elixir-lang/elixir-lang.github.com/_posts/2021-12-03-elixir-v1-13-0-released.markdown

 The feature that will most and immediately benefit all Elixir developers is the series of improvements we have made to how the compiler tracks file contents.

-Generally speaking, once a a file changes, it may lead to other files in your codebase to be recompiled.
+Generally speaking, once a file changes, it may lead to other files in your codebase to be recompiled.
 In previous versions, however, Elixir made no effort to understand which parts of the file changed.
-This means the smallest of changes to certain files, such as configuration files, could trigger a full project recompilation.
+This meant the smallest of changes to certain files, such as configuration files, could trigger a full project recompilation.

 This release comes with a series of improvements that better understand how your files change.
 In particular: